legnaleurc/duld/README.md

 Only supports Python 3.6 or later.

-You have to setup wcpan.drive.google first.
+You have to setup wcpan.drive first.

 Modify Transmission settings: